 You can remove any recipient by clicking the X next to their name.

 You can choose to have settlement files sent to a secure FTP (SFTP) directory.
-Contact us and specify if you’ll host the SFTP directory or if you’d like to use one hosted by Affirm.
+Contact us at [email protected] or use the widget at the bottom of the screen and specify if you'll host the SFTP directory or if you'd like to use one hosted by Affirm.
 The file name conventions for settlement reports sent to an SFTP directory are:

 If you're hosting the SFTP directory, we'll provide an Affirm public IP address for you to whitelist after you send us: